cjpearson/cordova-plugin-keyboard/README.md

 - iOS

-Keyboard.onshowing
+keyboardWillShow
 =================

-If defined, this function fired before keyboard will be shown.
+This event fires before keyboard will be shown.

-    Keyboard.onshowing = function () {
+    window.addEventListener('keyboardWillShow', function () {
         // Describe your logic which will be run each time when keyboard is about to be shown.
-    }
+    });

 Description
 -----------